mithi/react-philosophies/README.md

 ## 💖 2.3 Separate concerns with the single responsibility principle

-(The paragraph below is based on my old article [Three things I learned from Sandi Metz’s book as a non-Ruby programmer](https://medium.com/@mithi/review-sandi-metz-s-poodr-ch-1-4-wip-d4daac417665), but applied to React components)
+(The paragraphs below is based on my old article [Three things I learned from Sandi Metz’s book as a non-Ruby programmer](https://medium.com/@mithi/review-sandi-metz-s-poodr-ch-1-4-wip-d4daac417665))

 **What is the single responsibility principle?**
 > A component should have one and only one job.
 It should do the smallest possible useful thing.
 It only has responsibilities that fulfil its purpose.